eprom/cbs/_pages/index.md

 feature_row:

-  - image_path: assets/images/scale.PNG
+  - image_path:
-    alt: "Scalability"
+    alt: Community Based Surveillance
-    title: "Scalability"
-    excerpt: CBS is built so there is no limit on the number of countries and number of users at the same time.
+    excerpt: The Red Cross community based surveillance system allows for people to report on health risks in their communities.
+By monitoring real-time data, we can respond to an outbreak before it spins out of control, thereby saving lives.

 #feature_row2:
  # - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
   #  alt: "How we do it"